Combine harvester: Field mapping

 The advent of GPS and GIS technologies has made it possible to create field maps, which can assist in navigation, and in the preparation of yield maps, which show which parts of the field are more productive.

-Combine size classification
+Size classification

-While all combines aim to achieve the same result, each machine can be classified based on its general throughput which is based upon the rated horsepower rating of the combine.
-Currently combine classifications, as defined by Association of Equipment Manufacturers (AEM), are as follows:
+While all combines aim to achieve the same result, each machine can be classified based on its general throughput based on the rated horsepower of the combine.
+Current combine classifications, as defined by Association of Equipment Manufacturers (AEM), are as follows (Metric horsepower (PS), which is approximately 735.5 watts or 98.6% of an imperial horsepower, is used):